AlbertWhite/site-v2.0/src/data/blogs/form.md

 Although Material-UI is well designed, does it has some drawbacks?

 The answer is yes: when the default style and default behavior are already set, it is hard to customize in a deep level.
-I know there are a big group of talented developpers who are working on it to support, but maybe someone just doens't like the fact that all is in control.
+I know there are a big group of talented developers who are working on it to support, but maybe someone just doesn't like the fact that all is in control.

 However, if you are working on a demo or a project without a designer, material-UI is the best choice.
 It is already set and quickly to use.

 ### Takeaway

 Redux-form and formik are both well designed.
 If the site is complicated with multiple forms to interact, redux-form is a better choice because all the data are saved in redux store.
 Material-UI is perfect for a project without too much customization (design or behavior).
-If you have enough time for a complicated project as well as with a good designer, it is better to create the form control component on yourown.
+If you have enough time for a complicated project as well as with a good designer, it should be better to create the form control component on your own.

-Here is the [working demo](https://github.com/AlbertWhite/react-demos/tree/master/demo39-formic-materialUI-vs-reduxform) on github.img
+Here is the [working demo](https://github.com/AlbertWhite/react-demos/tree/master/demo39-formic-materialUI-vs-reduxform) on github.
 ![](images/form/1.png)

 Thanks for reading!